jjacko1623/datasciencecoursera/README.md

 91: rename heading of activities column to reference description not ID

-Note: Steps 1-4 are now complete

-99: build data consisting of non-subject and non-activity columns

-102: take row means of feature measurements

-105: rebuild data table to consist of 3 columns: Subject ID, Activity descriptions and newly calculated means

-108: rename the variable in the final column to be descriptive
+95: sort the table previously made by Subject ID, for tidyness

+99: write the data table created to a text file in the folder set by the working directory

 *Notes:*

 Final data is not ordered by Subject ID, but this is not a requirement of tidy data

-Sense checks were performed on output data for reasonablenss
+Sense checks were performed on output data for reasonablenss e.g. no NA values are in the data set